pahaz/cryptoassets/docs/source/service.rst

 cryptoassets-helper-service
 -----------------------------

 This command is the service helper process.
-It must be running on the background for your cryptoassets application to function properly.
+The service process must be running on the background for your application to receive external deposit transactions and broadcast outgoing transctions.

 Running the service with Python project
 +++++++++++++++++++++++++++++++++++++++++++

 After installing *cryptoassets.core* to your virtualenv you should be able to run the cryptoassets helper service as following::

-    cryptoassethelper <your YAML config file>
+    cryptoassets-helper-service <your YAML config file>

 Running the service with Django
 +++++++++++++++++++++++++++++++++++++++++++